The Howgill Fells

 The Howgill Fells are situated in the far north western corner of the "Yorkshire" Dales - although most of this area now lies in Cumbria and is geologically quite different to the predominantly limestone countryside of most of the rest of the (mainly Carboniferous) Yorkshire Dales.

-Being composed of much older Silurian and Ordovician slates and gritstones the Howgill Fells are rounded and rolling and are geographically more a part of the Lake District (in to which they actually merge to the west).
+Being composed of much older Silurian and Ordovician slates and gritstones and separated from the the carboniferous limestone country of the Yorkshire Dales by the Dent Fault, the Howgill Fells are rounded and rolling and are geographically more a part of the Lake District (in to which they actually merge to the west).

-Famous summits in the Howgills include Winder (which towers above Sedbergh and Garsdale), the Calf (which is the Howgills' highest point), Uldale Head and Langdale Fell (not to be confused with the Langdale Pikes in the nearby Lake District).
+Famous fells in the Howgills range include Winder (which towers above Sedbergh and Garsdale), the Calf (which is the Howgills' highest point), Uldale Head and Langdale Fell (not to be confused with the Langdale Pikes in the nearby Lake District).

 IMPORTANT: The above links may refer to external websites whose content, products and/or services are not necessarily recommended or endorsed by Eagle Intermedia.
 Please see the copyright and disclaimer statement for more information.